-Applying for the Rhodes, Marshall, and Mitchell*
+Applying for the Rhodes, Marshall, and Mitchell* 2015

 This means the University must formally nominate its applicants with a letter of endorsement, and the number of candidates Penn may nominate is limited.

-- Candidates who submit a Request for Endorsement form between June 1 and July 31 are not guaranteed a fellowship advisor, but will be considered for endorsement.
+Candidates who submit a Request for Endorsement form between April 1 and June 30 are not guaranteed a fellowship advisor, but will be considered for endorsement.

-- After August 1, candidates must petition to be considered for endorsement.
+After June 30, candidates must petition to be considered for endorsement.
 Contact CURF for more information about the petition process.

 Completed applications (all essays, forms, letters of recommendation, and transcripts) are due to CURF NO LATER THAN 4:00PM ON WEDNESDAY, AUGUST 26 (THE FIRST DAY OF FALL CLASSES).